The Early Years

 • Building Relationships

 Children’s wellbeing and happiness is at the heart of all that we do.
 At Lakeside we know that the development of PSED is crucial for children to lead happy and healthy lives, and fundamental to their cognitive development.
-The team are committed in developing positive, warm and strong relationships with all children.
+The team are committed in developing positive, warm, and strong relationships with all children.
 At Lakeside we use Zones of Regulation to support children to manage emotions and develop a sense of self.
+Alongside our PSED provision we follow Jigsaw, which is a PSHE Scheme.
+Jigsaw developed emotional literacy, social and life-long skills, RSE/RSHE and resilience in an age appropriate manner.

 • Fine Motor